Quick Guide

 You will be redirected to the Google sign-in page.
 Sign in with the Google account to export the Google Search Console data to Google Sheets.

 Upon signing in to Google, you will be required to grant the necessary permissions to Amigo in order to establish a connection.
-Click the Allow button to to complete the Google Sheets and Google Searh Console integration.
+Click the Allow button to complete the Google Sheets and Google Search Console integration.

 Import data from Google Search Console to Google Sheets

 Amigo lets you curate the key metrics of your choice for analytical purposes.
-This way you can choose the metrics.
+This way you can choose the metrics that need attention and pull them to Google Sheets for microscopic analysis.

-Follow these steps below to import data from Google Search Console to Google Sheets.
+Follow the steps below to import data from Google Search Console to Google Sheets.

 Step 1: Click on the Connection